-...that is, recognizing currency movements of all the economies of South Africa's trading partners in relation to the Rand.
+...that is, recognizing currency movements of all South Africa's major trading partners in relation to the Rand, using the SA Reserve Bank's computed index.

 The revealing results are as follows:

 A. On a linear regression basis (Trendline A):